Amit Kothari

 Resource assignment.
 If the committee says pull three engineers from Feature Team A to work on the AI initiative, those engineers move.
 Tomorrow.

 Without these four powers, you have a book club for AI enthusiasts.
+Will soft influence work instead?
+No.

 The size trap

-The data on optimal committee size is unambiguous: committees of 5-9 members make better decisions than larger groups.
+J. Richard Hackman’s research on optimal committee size is unambiguous: committees of 5-9 members make better decisions than larger groups.
 Some studies push that down to 3-5 for decision speed.

 But mid-size companies panic about representation.
 Engineering wants a seat.
 Product wants a seat.
 Operations, finance, security, compliance all want in.
 You end up with 12 people who can’t agree on where to order lunch, much less whether to restructure the company around AI.
-I’ve sat in those rooms, and the frustration of watching consensus-seeking kill every good idea is something I genuinely can’t shake.
+I’ve sat in those rooms, and the frustration of watching consensus-seeking kill every good idea is something I can’t shake.

 For a 50-500 employee company, five people is the right number: